axyyu/c1-summit/README.md

  4. Enjoy and get rewarded

 ## Factors Analyzed:
--Cuisine & Price
+- Cuisine & Price
--TensorFlow analyzes transaction history to discover shared preferences at an affordable price.
+- TensorFlow analyzes transaction history to discover shared preferences at an affordable price.
--Google Maps API finds matching places
+- Google Maps API finds matching places

 ## How does it work?
--Location -> Centroid calculations on current and past user locations -Rewards (Credit Card Bonuses)
+- Location -> Centroid calculations on current and past user locations
+- Rewards (Credit Card Bonuses)
--Matches users with sponsored spots for bonus points
+- Matches users with sponsored spots for bonus points

 ## Math & Algorithms Used
 - Haversine’s Law